 1. Magisk Manager

 Although this does require that while rooting, you root your device with the Magisk systemless framework instead.
 The framework also provides a way for you to install several mods without triggering the SafetyNet check.
-If you need to learn more about Magisk, we have more than enough material for you here at DroidViews.
+If you need to learn more about Magisk, we have more than enough stuff on Magisk for you here at DroidViews.

 2. Root Essentials